What is Henry Paulson's Net Worth?

 Following his graduation from Harvard, Hank Paulson spent two years as a staff assistant to the assistant secretary of defense at the Pentagon.
 He then spent a year working for the Nixon administration as an assistant to John Ehrlichman.

 In 1974, Paulson began working in the Chicago office of Goldman Sachs under James P. Gorter.
-He later became a partner of the firm in 1982.
+He later became a partner in the firm in 1982.
 Subsequently, from 1983 to 1988, Paulson led the Midwest Region's Investment Banking group.
-He then became managing partner of the Chicago office, and served as co-head of Investment Banking from 1990 to 1994.
-After this time, Paulson took over as COO, and then succeeded Jon Corzine as CEO, a position he held until 2006.
+He then became managing partner of the Chicago office and served as co-head of Investment Banking from 1990 to 1994.
+After this time, Paulson took over as COO and then succeeded Jon Corzine as CEO, a position he held until 2006.

 United States Secretary of the Treasury

-During the credit crisis in the late 00s, Paulson called for the overhauling of the United States' financial regulatory system.
+During the credit crisis in the late '00s, Paulson called for the overhauling of the United States financial regulatory system.
 He received significant backlash for his subsequent actions as he tried and failed to get mounting bankruptcies and other market disasters under control.
 Paulson led unprecedented government efforts to contain the impact of the multiple crises, including the creation of legislation authorizing the treasury to use $700 billion to stabilize the economy.
-Moreover, he influenced the decision to create a credit facility of $85 billion to American International Group, in order to prevent it from declaring bankruptcy.
+Moreover, he influenced the decision to create a credit facility of $85 billion for American International Group in order to prevent it from declaring bankruptcy.
 In 2008, Paulson urged the government to use hundreds of billions of treasury dollars to aid financial firms in cleaning up nonperforming mortgages, something that would ultimately destroy the liquidity of those firms.

 Tax Savings Loophole

-Before becoming Treasury Secretary, Paulson was required to sell his entire stake in his former company Goldman Sachs.
-This was to ensure he had no conflicts of interests while in office.
-At that point he owned 1% of Goldman.
+Before becoming Treasury Secretary, Paulson was required to sell his entire stake in his former company, Goldman Sachs.
+This was to ensure he had no conflicts of interest while in office.
+At that point, he owned 1% of Goldman.

 Thanks to a tax savings loophole created by George H.W.
 Bush, before becoming Treasury Secretary, Paulson was allowed to sell his shares without paying any capital gains taxes.
 This loophole was created to incentive people exactly like Paulson to trade $40 million annual salaries for $183,000 government jobs.

-In retrospect, had Paulson never become Treasury Secretary and never sold any Goldman shares, today a 1% stake in the banking giant would be worth around $1.3 billion.
+In retrospect, had Paulson never become Treasury Secretary and never sold any Goldman shares, in late 2024, a 1% stake in the banking giant would be worth around $2 billion.

 Post-Treasury Career